mnauf/Automated-Whatsapp/README.md

 # Automated Whatsapp
 This script allows you to send audio or text messages to your whatsapp contacts with or without scheduling.

+There are two options.
+Whether you want to send audio or text
 ![Screenshot](https://imgur.com/jfSFnbp.jpg)
+If you choose audio, it asks what do you want in audio.
+You give it a text and it converts it into audio automatically.

 ![Screenshot](https://imgur.com/Ql1OE2k.jpg)

 ## Watch the script in working step by step: